RGonzLin/RAGamuffin/README.md

 Be mindful that smaller models, even when documents are able to fit within the context window, might not "remember" long-term information very well, nor perform adequately in needle-in-a-haystack-like tasks, compared to more capable models like GPT-4.

 If you would rather not specify the models (and the path to the documents for RAG) each time you start RAGamuffin, set `Active` in the configuration file to `true`.

+## Performance Improvements
+RAGamuffin now saves document indexes in an `/indexes` folder for faster startups:
+* Indexes are automatically saved after first creation
+* When you restart with the same document path, indexes are reused
+* Use `/reindex` to force regeneration of indexes when documents change
+* Change document paths anytime with `/chpath` without restarting

 ## Some prompts to try
 The `docs` folder contains some sample documents; a Markdown with a couple of recipes, a Python file with an implementation of the game Snake (and yes, you can play it!), and the RAGamuffin file itself if you set the RAG path to the RAGamuffin root directory (i.e., `./`).
 Ask anything relating to these documents... or a webpage... or a YouTube video.